Average cost of a college textbook: $150

 Renting a printed textbook costs about the same as renting a digital text, but printed textbooks don’t evaporate.

-And you can recoup part of the cost of your printed textbook through re-sale.
+And you can recoup part of the cost if you buy a printed textbook through re-sale.

 Another drawback to digital textbooks: most limit the number of pages you can print at one time.
 Ten pages is a typical max before the e-book locks up on you.
 This can be a hassle if you need to print out more than 10 pages for a portable late-night cram session.